Aymeri de Montesquiou

 Aymeri de Montesquiou-Fezensac (born 7 July 1942 in Marsan, Gers) was a member of the Senate of France, representing the Gers department.
-He is a member of the Republican Party.
+He is a member of the Union of Democrats and Independents.
 Since 1976, he is the mayor of Marsan.
 President of the Franco-Iranian Friendship organisation.

-He was allowed to change his name to Aymeri de Montesquiou-Fezensac d'Artagnan on May 18, 2011.
+He was allowed to change his name to Aymeri de Montesquiou-Fezensac d'Artagnan on 18 May 2011.